sabertazimi/awesome-notes/computerScience/network/networkBasicNotes.md

 *   generates mappings between link layer and network layer addresses cached in nodes
 *   request-reply protocol: who has network address X => I have network address X
 *   request sent to link layer broadcast address, reply sent to requesting address
-*   when request to dist ARP packet header with empty DIST HARDWARE ADDRESS field and opcode 1(request)
+*   when request to dest ARP packet header with empty DEST HARDWARE ADDRESS field and opcode 1(request)
-*   when reply to src ARP packet header with dist hardware address as SRC HARDWARE ADDRESS field, src hardware address as DIST HARDWARE ADDRESS field and opcode 2(reply)
+*   when reply to src ARP packet header with dest hardware address as SRC HARDWARE ADDRESS field, src hardware address as DEST HARDWARE ADDRESS field and opcode 2(reply)
+*   if A and B aren't in same sub-net, they delivery ARP boardcast with third public gateway

 ### Packet Format